johnymontana/go-fetch/README.md

 ![fetch logo](img/fetch.png)

-An MCP (Model Context Protocol) server that provides graph-based memory tools for AI agents using Dgraph as the backend database.
+An MCP (Model Context Protocol) server that provides graph-based memory tools for AI agents using either **Dgraph** or **Neo4j** as the backend database.
+Features a unified database interface with automatic schema management and vector indexing for both graph databases.
 Includes specialized tooling for ingesting and benchmarking against the Locomo-10 AI agent memory dataset.
 Built with TypeScript, Vercel AI SDK, and the Vercel MCP adapter.

 ## Features

 - **Entity Extraction**: Automatically extracts entities from user messages using LLMs
 - **Vector Search**: Semantic search through memories using embeddings
-- **Graph Relationships**: Stores entities and memories with relationships in Dgraph
+- **Graph Relationships**: Stores entities and memories with relationships in Dgraph or Neo4j
 - **Graph Algorithms**: Analyzes graph structure (community detection and centrality)
 - **Locomo Benchmark Integration**: Purpose-built ingestion for AI agent memory benchmarking
 - **Two MCP Tools**: